JeanBaptisteServais/Algorythme-g-n-tique-et-r-seau-de-neurone/README.md

 Application can be use as an aspirator

-entries: 5 lasers for detect wall
+entries: 5 lasers for detect wall <br>
-deplacement: accelerate or turn left/right
+deplacement: accelerate or turn left/right<br>
-Rnn : 5 entries, 25:15:3
+Rnn : 5 entries, 25:15:3<br>
-activation sigmoid
+activation sigmoid<br>

-genetic: modify x% of gene randomly by contribution of the first of the generation
+genetic: modify x% of gene randomly by contribution of the first of the generation<br>
 fitness: checkpoint who give 500 pts + distance max